Efficient Low Rank Attention for Long-Context Inference in Large Language Models: Introduction

 The paper is organized as follows.
-In Section \ref{sec:preliminary}, we present two key insights: the low rank nature of the key matrix and the high attention scores between a current token and its neighbors.
+In Section \ref{sec:preliminary}, two key insights are presented: the low rank nature of the key matrix and the high attention scores between a current token and its neighbors.
 Section \ref{sec:lrqk} introduces the Low Rank Query and Key (LRQK) method, detailing both prefill and decode stages.
-In Section \ref{sec:experiments}, we assess the performance of the LRQK method across various models and datasets.
+In Section \ref{sec:experiments}, the performance of the LRQK method is assessed across various models and datasets.